Discover 5 natural solutions to treat crystals in dog urine

 Due to a genetic condition, Dalmatians, Jack Russel Terriers, and Bulldogs experience urate crystals.

-When these urine crystals form, they can harm the kidneys.
+This condition can be life-threatening.
 If your dog’s kidneys are damaged, they will not function properly.
 If left untreated, kidney damage can lead to kidney failure and death.

 Tips for dogs with urine crystals